Published: September 22, 2024

 JaxJox as an example, but the market has quite a lot of alternatives.
 The company also has smart foam rollers that have a lot of recovery modes and can provide recommendations on that.

-Some companies also provide home gym kits, often developed through what is prototyping in IoT, with a system of connected devices.
+Some fitness companies also provide home gym kits, often developed through what is prototyping in IoT, with a system of connected training equipment.
 Users normally can buy kit elements separately, but their true potential is revealed when united.
 Let’s take Tonal as an example.
 The company offers a device with functionality really close to the offline gym experience.
 Their Artificial Intelligence technology adapts to clients’ strengths and changes exercises dynamically.
 It functions over Wi-Fi and connects to all additional devices/accessories via Bluetooth.

 A lot of regular gym equipment can be modified with IoT technology (image by Outcrowd)